mknabe/Goodreads-UI/README.md

 ## TO DO

 - [ ] Get rid of DAOs and move things to models
-- [ ] Separate registration and login pages and lock down pages to logged in users
+- [ ] Lock down pages to logged in users, use Passport
 - [ ] Fix books with missing images and numPages (possible to do this programatically?)
 - [ ] Edit book
 - [ ] View author and series
 - [ ] Pie chart of books ratings on book detail
 - [ ] Sorting on reviews page
 - [ ] Figure out how to pull in user updates possibly using user's rss feed
-- [ ] Sync status updates with goodreads
+- [ ] Sync status updates with goodreads (read statuses)
 - [ ] Figure out how to proxy images